-Check out the strong selection of draft and bottled craft beer at J-Birds Deli, where locals love the family-friendly atmosphere and scratch-made food.
+Check out the wide selection of draft and bottled craft beers at J-Birds Deli, where locals love the family-friendly atmosphere and scratch-made food.
 Black bean hummus, served with tortilla chips and pico de gallo, makes a great snack.
 But the stacked sandwiches, including The Pioneer – roast beef, white cheddar cheese, red onion and rosemary horseradish on French loaf – satisfy bigger appetites.

 From reliable national chains to cozy bed and breakfasts, Shelby’s lodging options can extend your Uptown visit to an entire weekend.
-That creates time to visit nearby notable attractions, including what USA Today calls North Carolina’s best barbecue.
-Red Bridges Barbecue Lodge, which has been family run since the 1940s, upholds the low-and-slow tradition of cooking pork over hickory wood.
-But don’t dawdle; once its daily batch is sold, it closes, sometimes well before the time posted on the door.
+That creates time to visit nearby notable attractions, including Red Bridges Barbecue Lodge, what USA Today calls North Carolina’s best barbecue.
+Bridges has been family run since the 1940s, which upholds the low-and-slow tradition of cooking pork over hickory wood.
+But don’t dawdle; once its daily batch sells out, it closes, sometimes well before the time posted on the door.
 Whether you eat in the dining room or order from its curbside car hops, you’ll get generous portions, crispy hush puppies and tangy slaw.

-A short drive north of Uptown Shelby is Baker Buffalo Creek Vineyard and Winery (certified), where the rolling landscape is perfect for relaxing afternoons or picnics, even with your dog.
+A short drive north of Uptown Shelby is Baker Buffalo Creek Vineyard and Winery, where the rolling landscape is perfect for relaxing afternoons or picnics with friends and family (even your furry ones).
 Sample a crisp chardonnay, oak-barrel-aged cabernet sauvignon and seasonal favorites such as summery Milk House White and holiday-hit Merry Berry, which features cranberries.

 This article was produced in partnership with Visit Cleveland County.